lukeskw/lukeskw/README.md

 - 🚀 I'm working with Laravel and loving it

+- 📚 I'm reading Uncle Bob's Clean Code, and I'm about to start reading Clean Architecture

-- ⚡ Fun fact: I use all of my RAM with browser tabs, most of my repos are private and I use my company's Git account for most of my time 😂
+- ⚡ Fun fact: I use all of my RAM with browser tabs, most of my repos are private, I'm totally addicted to Rocketseat's NLW and I use my company's Git account for most of my time 😂

 <br/>